codewithfaizan/codewithfaizan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I am a coding enthusiast in the area of web development, web designing.
-Currently enrolled in Cohort A22 Code for India  \
+Currently enrolled in Cohort A22 Code for India Foundation  \
 💻 &nbsp; I'm pursuing my 3rd year in Computer Science Engineering..\
 🎓&nbsp;  I am on the road to become a good programmer and work for an open source community. \
 🌱 &nbsp; I'm also interested in Cryptography.\